Calculating monthly active users

 In the WLL platform, an MAU is defined as any user who triggers at least one event during the month.
 Events can include actions like making a purchase, redeeming a reward, completing a task, or any other behavior tracked by your program.

 MAUs are counted based on unique user IDs.
-If a user triggers 50 events in one month, they still count as just one MAU.
+If a one user triggers 50 events in one month, they still count as just one MAU.

 What counts as an event?

-Intrinsic event types
+System event types

 These are predefined event types used internally by the platform, such as: